MattDaines/mattdaines.github.io/content/post/azure/using-private-link-services/index.md

 ### When would I use a Private Link Service?

-Software-as-a-Service is so incredibly broad that this private link service shaped shoe definitely does not fit all but there are certainly some providers where private link services could be beneficial.
-For example, if your service requires an agent to be installed on virtual machines and send data to your public endpoint that could be a deal breaker for regulated customers.
+Software-as-a-Service is so incredibly broad that this private link service shaped shoe does not fit all.
+But there are certainly some providers where private link services could be beneficial.
+For example, if your service requires an agent to be installed on virtual machines to send data or telemetry back to your service also in Azure.
+If this connection is over a public endpoint that could be a deal breaker for regulated customers.

 Some Azure customers opt for a multi-tenant deployment, for one reason or another.
-Private link services can enable systems/services in one of your tenants to consume an application in another potentially mitigating additional licence, compute, storage and operational costs.
+Private link services can enable systems/services in one of your tenants to consume an application in another potentially mitigating additional licence, compute, storage, and operational costs.
+If the customer has opted for multi-tenant, then that likely rules out virtual network peering (which, to my recent surprise, is possible between tenants!)

 And for my third use case maybe your virtual networks are deployed as _islands_ (virtual networks that have no centralised connectivity) within a single tenant.
 Quite often these island virtual networks have overlapping address space which is problematic when a service in one virtual network needs to consume from a service in another virtual network as peering cannot be used.
-One alternate solution is to deploy two virtual network gateways and connect them with a site-to-site link.
-However, this is not a cost efficient way of handing this problem.
-Private link services NATs the connection into the provider's virtual network.
-So, from the providers point of view the connection _appears_ to come from their own network and not the subscriber's network.
+Private link services NATs the connection into the provider’s virtual network.
+So, from the providers point of view the connection _appears_ to come from their own network and not the subscriber’s network.

-As the provider you can see the subscriber's IP if you configure the TCP V2 proxy however your application will need to support the headers.
-If your application cannot parse the headers then the connection will not be allowed.
+As the provider you can see the subscriber’s IP if you configure the TCP V2 proxy however your application will need to support the headers.
+If your application cannot parse the headers, then the connection will not be allowed.
 More information on [Microsoft Docs](https://docs.microsoft.com/en-gb/azure/private-link/private-link-service-overview#getting-connection-information-using-tcp-proxy-v2).

 ### Setting Up a Private Link Service

 Right, now the hands on section!
 But first lets paint the picture of our scenario.
 The non-tech part is really a pick your own story:

 - A single organisation uses multiple tenants to separate their pre-production and production environments.
 However, the Production environment needs to occasionally pull data from the pre-production system.
-- An organisation has recently acquired another company and needs to integrate systems between services in two tenants.
+- An organisation has recently acquired another company and needs to quickly integrate systems between services in two tenants.
 - Developers within an organisation deploy their applications to virtual network pods/islands, all configured with `10.0.0.0/16` networks but need to send health probes to another service with overlapping address space.

 Fundamentally, what we're going to setup is a `Provider` virtual machine that's running IIS and a `Subscriber` virtual machine in another virtual network in another tenant.
 After all is configured the `subscriber` virtual machine will be able to see the IIS site without using public domain names or public IP addressing.